 Garrett founded Orson's Publishing in 2016.
 That same year, he published his first novel, Wounded Tongue.

-Currently, Garrett serves as editor for the Fiction and Visual Arts portions of Orson's Review.
+Currently, Garrett serves as editor for the Visual Arts portions of Orson's Review.

 CREATIVE NONFICTION EDITOR